Skip to main content

 Related article:

-πŸ“¬ Step 4: Verify the Receiving Address
+📬 Verifying the Receiving Address

-• the Bitcoin address was entered correctly
+• double-check the receiving address

-• the correct wallet was used
+• confirm the correct wallet was used

-• the correct network was selected
+• verify the correct network was selected

 ⚠️ Important Reminder